Salmandabbakuti/DecentStore/README.md

 Decentralized file storage with hyperledger fabric using Ipfs

 #### Background
-Ffiles will be stored in decentralized storage platform IPFS via API.
+Files will be stored in decentralized storage platform IPFS via API.

 All uploaded file hashes will be mapped to particular user on blockchain (hyperledger fabric)
 #### Demonstration